The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Iwasawa main conjectures

 Then for $\mathcal{L}\in\{\bal,\mathcal{F}\}$, we define the Selmer groups ${\rm Sel}_{\mathcal L}(\mathbb A_{\hf gh}^\dag)$ as above, taking $H^1_{\mathcal L}(\mathbb Q_p,\mathbb A_{\hf gh}^\dag)$ to be the orthogonal complement of $H^1_{\mathcal L}(\mathbb Q_p,\mathbb V_{\hf gh}^\dag)$ under the local Tate duality

 and set

 In light of Remark~\ref{rem:Gr}, the next conjecture may be viewed as an instance of the Iwasawa--Greenberg main conjectures \cite{Gr94}.
-In the two formulations below, we shall assume hypotheses (a)--(c) in Theorem~\ref{thm:hsieh}, so the $p$-adic $L$-function $L_p(\hf,g,h)$ in (\ref{optimal-triple}) is constructed.
+In the two formulations below, we also assume conditions (b) and (c) from Theorem~\ref{thm:hsieh}, so that the $p$-adic $L$-function $L_p(\hf,g,h)$ in (\ref{optimal-triple}) is defined.

 \begin{conj}[IMC ``with $p$-adic $L$-functions''] The modules $\Sel_{\mathcal F}(\mathbb V_{\hf gh}^{\dag})$ and $X_{\mathcal F}(\mathbb A_{\hf gh}^{\dag})$ are both $\Lambda_{\hf}$-torsion, and

 in $\Lambda_{\hf}\otimes_{\mathbb Z_p}\mathbb Q_p$. \end{conj}